Pricing at a glance

 | Time to first value | Day one, self-serve | Partner-led implementations |

-| QuickBooks integration | Native: 65+ modules, two-way real-time, Desktop via Web Connector | Third-party connectors |
+| QuickBooks integration | Native: 400+ QuickBooks actions, two-way real-time, Desktop via Web Connector | Third-party connectors |

 | Revenue operations | ASC 606 revenue recognition, collections, margin, working capital included | Built on the wider Dynamics/Power Platform stack |